 a) Necessary for the purposes of legitimate interests – we will need to process your Information for the purposes of our legitimate interests, provided we have established that those interests are not overridden by your rights and freedoms, including your right to have your Information protected.
 Our legitimate interests include responding to requests and enquiries from you, optimising our website and customer experience, informing you about our products and services and ensuring that our operations are conducted in an appropriate and efficient manner;

-b) Consent – in some circumstances, we may ask for your consent to process your Information in a particular way.
+b) We may ask for your permission to process your Information in a particular way if not stated in this policy.

 5. How we share your Information